amuramoto/messenger-platform-postman-collection/README.md

 ## Environment Variables

 This collection makes liberal use of [Postman environment variables](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments) to automate API requests to the greatest extent possible.
 Basically, anytime you see `{{SOME_VAR_NAME}}` in a request body or URI that's a Postman env var.

+When you load this collection into Postman, it will also load a 'Messenger Platform Environment Variables' environment that includes all the possible env vars used by this collection.

 ### Required Environment Variables